jelen--/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk hist mean median](figure/hist mean median.png)

 Above are shown the head of the new dataset and the histogram of the total number of steps taken per day.
-The new mean of steps per day is `fi_daysteps_mean`, and the new median is `fi_daysteps_median`.
+The new mean of steps per day is 1.0766 &times; 10<sup>4</sup>, and the new median is 1.0766 &times; 10<sup>4</sup>.
 The histogram is now more centered, and the new median corresponds with the mean.

 ## Are there differences in activity patterns between weekdays and weekends?